-6:43 PM: The trade is now official, per a Suns press statement.
+6:43 pm: The trade is now official, according to press releases from the Suns and Hornets.

 The Suns only have three tradable second-rounders on hand: Denver’s 2026 and 2031 selections, and Phoenix’s own 2031 pick.
 Those are the three picks headed to Charlotte in the deal.